A CU Medicine provider.

 Dr. Raffel currently serves as core faculty at the Institute for Healthcare Quality Safety and Efficiency, an organization dedicated to transforming people, processes and outcomes.
 In this role, she provides QI/safety education and direct coaching of improvement.

 Dr. Raffel's research efforts have focused on identifying and describing diagnostic error among hospitalized adults.
-In 2017-2018, she conducted a one-year single-site retrospective cohort evaluating diagnostic error among 7-day readmissions.
-This work demonstrated the presence of diagnostic error in 1/20 cases of early readmission with a variety of diagnoses and multifactorial provider and systems root causes.
-The methodology of this study subsequently led to an ongoing AHRQ-funded multi-site study evaluating diagnostic error among ICU escalations or inpatient death.
+Most recently, she has served as a part of the core research team for an AHRQ-funded multi-site study evaluating diagnostic error among ICU escalations or inpatient death.
 In the UPSIDE (Using Predictive Systems to identify Inpatient Diagnostic Error) study, over 20 hospital sites are collaborating to review >2,000 triggered cases.